 - Rottweiler.

-Although we must realize that this condition can occur in any breed at any time.
-It is most likely to affect medium to large breed dogs, it is also more common among male dogs than female.
+However, we must realize that this condition can occur in any breed at any time, most likely affecting medium to large-breed dogs.
+It is also more common among male dogs than females.

 Treatment Options

-If your dog has any of the clinical signs of lumbosacral stenosis then you need to take them to the vet straight away.
-You must also be extra sure if you receive a diagnosis of arthritis that your pet is being treated for the correct condition.
-Once your vet has examined your dog there is a high chance that they will want to put them through a radiograph or an MRI to ensure that the spinal cavity has indeed narrowed.
+If your dog has any clinical signs of lumbosacral Stenosis, you must immediately take them to the vet.
+You must also be extra sure if you receive a diagnosis of arthritis, your pet is being treated for the correct condition.
+Once your vet has examined your dog, there is a high chance they will want to put it through a radiograph or an MRI to ensure the spinal cavity has narrowed.

 After that…

 Your vet is likely to start your pet on a series of anti-inflammatory medications.
 If your dog is aging and unlikely to survive surgery, it is highly likely that this course of anti-inflammatory drugs will last the rest of their days.
-This is meant to bring down the swelling of the soft tissue surrounding the lumbar vertebrae.
+This is meant to bring down the soft tissue swelling surrounding the lumbar vertebrae.
+They may also add pain relief medications and, later, something to help the kidneys process all that medication.
+A good vet will not like your pet being on anti-inflammatories for long periods.

-May also prescribe physical therapy as a tool to aid movement.
-This is likely either after surgery to help with the recovery, or in elderly dogs who are unlikely to survive surgery.
-The surgery itself is a fairly standard operation that will widen the constricted cord by slicing into the Lumbosacral region.
+Your vet may also prescribe physical therapy as a tool to aid movement.
+This is likely either after surgery to help with the recovery or in elderly dogs who are unlikely to survive the surgery.
+The surgery is a fairly standard operation that will widen the constricted cord by slicing it into the Lumbosacral region.
 The surgery is known as a Dorsal Laminectomy.
-It does require a general anesthetic and, as usual, this carries a degree of risk to it.
+It does require a general anesthetic and, as usual, carries a degree of risk.

 Which brings us to…